Murcul/humans-of-gitstart/docs/open-positions/gtmintern.md

 "I learned that within a year of launching paid ads, 83% of the clients of a very similar company came from this channel.
 This could change the trajectory of the company.
 I found the person who set ads from scratch there and he agreed to coach us for a fee.
 Here’s the calendar invitation with him, a credit card with $3k, and a paid ads course recommended by veterans.
 Let’s go!"

+**Job Specific Perk**

-**Job Specific Perk: 🏡 Housing is covered** - co-live with another 2-3 teammates (interns working on the same projects) in the GitStart House in center of San Francisco (15’ walk from SalesForce Tower), with sea-view and a great gym.
+- 🏡 Housing is covered - co-live with another 2-3 teammates (interns working on the same projects) in the GitStart House in center of San Francisco (15’ walk from SalesForce Tower), with sea-view and a great gym.
+- Meet people at YC interns only events - YC organizes events in SF for summer interns at YC companies.
+This internship is elegible for entry at those events.

 ## Work on Hard Problems